 The competition year for all speed events is defined as the period running from 1 July to 30 June of the following year.
-Skaters shall be graded according to their age as at the 1st January of the following year (delete).
-Skaters required to move by age to a new grade shall do so at the commencement of the competition year (i.e. 6 months prior to reaching their grade age).
+Skaters shall be graded according to their age as at the 31st December the following year.
+Eg: If the skating year is 1 July 2020 - 30 June 2021 it is the skaters age as at 31 December 2021.
+Skaters required to move by age to a new grade shall do so at the commencement of the competition year eg 1 July 2020.